 Inside I discovered the wonderful works of Roberto Ferri, Katsu Nakajima, Adrienne Stein, Jordi Diaz Alama, Dorian Vallejo, Hanwu Shen, Joel Carson Jones, Steven Levin, Ivan Franco, Christina Grace Mastrangelo, Lacey Lewis, Jaime Valero Perandones, Julio Reyes, Jason Brady, Stephen Bauman, Gerardo Monroy Vergara, David Palumbo, Richard Harper, David Eichenberg, Victoria Steel and so many other amazing and talented artists!
 Please take a moment to view and visit the sites and artworks of these wonderful and gifted artists:

-Upon my return home, I felt inspired by all the art I had seen in Barcelona and so I would come home from work in the evening and sit down at my table and draw into the night and on week-ends, practicing my drafting skills and try my hand at realistic portraiture, in order to build a strong portfolio for my future application to the Barcelona Academy of Art, which I hope will be successful.
+Upon my return home, I felt inspired by all the art I had seen in Barcelona and so I would come home from work in the evening and sit down at my table and draw into the night and on week-ends, practicing my drafting skills and try my hand at realistic portraiture, in order to build a strong portfolio.
 I have had so much fun drawing ever since and at every portrait I drew, I could feel my technique develop and my skills improve, which gave me great motivation to pursue this endeavor.
 Looking back after a year of work since my trip to Barcelona and that amazing moment of revelation I had on that evening of November 20 2015 at the MEAM, I am extremely pleased with my progress, which is illustrated throughout the present website I launched earlier this year, as a testament and a showcase of my evolution as an illustrator.
-I even had the chance to produce a first series of limited edition prints of recent portraits to help fund the academy’s tuition, which can be purchased through my ETSY web shop.
+I even had the chance to produce a first series of limited edition prints of recent portraits, which can be purchased through my ETSY web shop.